 - failing to make reasonable adjustments where you have a disability;

 - being forced to work in breach of health and safety laws.

 How easy is it to claim for constructive dismissal?

-Firstly, you must have been continuously employed with the same employer for a period of 23 months and 3 weeks (and not already be under notice) in order to bring a claim.
-This is unless your case falls within one of the very few exceptions where no minimum service is required (i.e. where it relates to discrimination).
+Generally, you must have been continuously employed with the same employer for a period of 23 months and 3 weeks (and not already be under notice which expires before 2 years) in order to bring a claim.
+This is unless your case falls within one of the few exceptions where no minimum service is required (i.e. where it relates to discrimination).

 If you can show that your employer has fundamentally acted in a way that makes your position untenable and goes to the root of your employment relationship, your claim may well succeed.
 You should note that the onus is on you to prove that your employer was in breach.
 This differs from unfair dismissal claims where your employer has to prove that there has been a fair dismissal.

 Certainly the examples listed above are capable of amounting to a good claim.
 Many cases will be obvious, and others will be more of a grey area.
 Yes, your employer may have behaved badly, but was it so bad to amount that it makes your ongoing position untenable?
 If the matter reached the tribunal stage, it will be determined on its own facts, and what is considered reasonable.

 You can also bring a constructive dismissal claim in the absence of two years’ service on the basis of wrongful dismissal.
 This is a breach of contract claim generally limited to a claim for your notice period if you resign immediately in response to your employer’s breach (without notice).